Wheatgrass can help modify auto-immune conditions

 We know that autoimmune conditions occur when the body’s immune system mistakenly produces antibodies that react against the body’s normal tissues, but there can also be a positive effect when, for instance, the antibodies attack and destroy cancer cells.

 Dangers of steroid drugs

 The usual medical approach to autoimmune conditions is to use drugs such as steroids to suppress the body’s immune response thereby reducing tissue damage.
-This may be a sensible thing to do, but over time, immunosuppressants can do a lot more harm to the body than good so the “cure” can end up being worse than the condition being treated.
-For instance, severe rebound symptoms can occur on stopping these drugs.
+This may be a sensible thing to do, but over time, immunosuppressants can do a lot more harm to the body than good, so the “cure” can end up being worse than the condition being treated.

 But there are no alternative drugs available to overcome such symptoms.

 So we need to look to the “alternative” side of medicine to find some answers.
-I have found many answers by using wheatgrass
+Wheatgrass has provded me with many answers.

 Dr. Chris Reynolds.